BLOG

 What are the HACCP 7 principles?

-Who needs HACCP certification?
+Who needs Hazard Analysis Critical Control Point certification?

-How do you create a HACCP plan?
+How do you create a Hazard Analysis Critical Control Point plan?